 Dave still has local rights to use his mark, as long as he was using it in commerce before the out-of-state competitor.
 But if Dave wants to expand into interstate commerce, he’ll have to find another name.
 Because a competitor beat him to the federal trademark filing, he lost significant rights to use the name Crafty Computers on a nationwide basis.

-What would Dave have gained by filing a federal trademark application for Crafty Computers?
+What benefits would Dave have gained by filing a federal trademark application for Crafty Computers?
 The federal trademark registration would have:

 - Provided him with full ownership of the mark nationwide